raadlak/raadlak.github.io/TimeSeries.md

 The STL class uses the LOESS seasonal smoother, which stands for Locally Estimated Scatterplot Smoothing.
 STL is more robust than seasonal_decompose for measuring non-linear relationships. <br> On the other hand, STL assumes additive composition, so you do not need to indicate a model, unlike with seasonal_decompose.

-The **Hodrick-Prescott filter** is a smoothing filter that can be used to separate short-term fluctuations (cyclic variations) from long-term trends.
-This is implemented as **hp_filter** in the statsmodels library.
+The odrick-Prescott filteris a smoothing filter that can be used to separate short-term fluctuations (cyclic variations) from long-term trends.
+This is implemented as p_filterin the statsmodels library.

 STL and seasonal_decompose returned three components (trend, seasonal, and residual).
 On the other hand, hp_filter returns two components: a cyclical component and a trend component.